austinsamsel/cool_stuff/README.md

 # COOL STUFF

-Rolling list of things that make me happy.
+Rolling list of things I find on the internet that make me happy.

 ---